- Home

 In the 1920’s the City of Bremerton constructed two concrete and earthen dam structures on the east and west forks of Anderson Creek for a surface drinking water supply.
 The structures were abandoned in the 1960’s and were listed by the Washington Department of Fish and Wildlife as being complete (100%) fish passage barriers.

-This project and restoration of Anderson Creek opens access to over 3 miles of habitat for multiple salmonid species, including ESA listed Puget Sound steelhead.
+This project and restoration of Anderson Creek will open access to over 3 miles of habitat for multiple salmonid species, including ESA listed Puget Sound steelhead.

 Parish Creek Fish Barrier Removal